 Indigenous Abruzzo grape varieties undergo the “bubble test”:

-wine tasting at the CITRA stand (Hall 16, Stand A12)
+wine tasting at the Abruzzo Region “Spazio Degustativo” (Hall 12)

-Ortona, 13 March 2015 – The bases for the sparkling wines made from indigenous Abruzzo grape varieties were presented and tasted today at the CITRA stand at ProWein 2015 in Düsseldorf.
+Ortona, 23rd March 2015 – The bases for the sparkling wines made from indigenous Abruzzo grape varieties were presented and tasted today at Vinitaly, the world’s top exhibition in the wine sector which takes place each year in Verona.
 Montepulciano, Passerina, Pecorino, Cococciola and Montonico will be used to produce the cuvées for the eagerly awaited bubbly ABRUZZO DOP.

 Made from grapes harvested in 2014, the first ABRUZZO DOP sparkling wines, made using the Martinotti process, will be launched worldwide in 2015.
 Then, after 36 and 48 months in contact with the yeast, the Traditional and Traditional Millésime will follow.